jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

   <img src="https://github.com/user-attachments/assets/2672ede9-659d-4ac0-9066-c3e2e8a69fc0">
 </p>

 > An exaggerated model of how stars can physically expand and contract, resulting in observable pulsations.
-This example utilizes [spherical harmonics](https://en.wikipedia.org/wiki/Spherical_harmonics), also known as n, l, m geometry, to model the oscillations.
+This example utilizes [spherical harmonics](https://en.wikipedia.org/wiki/Spherical_harmonics), also known as n, l, m geometry, to model the oscillations [(.gif credit)](https://commons.wikimedia.org/wiki/File:Y_l4m2.gif).

 Deriving stellar pulsations is made possible by identifying and analyzing variable light signatures in the time-series light data (light curves) of stars observed by high-end telescopes like TESS.
 If periodicity is present in a star's light curve, Fourier analysis (a mathematical transformation of time-series data) will reveal a corresponding amplitude peak–a pulsation candidate–in the amplitude-frequency domain; an amplitude peak represents a frequency at which the star's pulsations are most prominent.
 If a given peak is vetted for noise and contamination considerations and is determined to be of sufficient amplitude, the amplitude peak can be called a pulsation and the star to which it belongs can be distinguished as a variable star.